en_USEnglish

 Communication between components

-State management in React JS
+State Management in React JS

 The notion of state in React JS

 State is a key concept in React JS.
 It allows you to store values that can change over time and influence component rendering.
-In React JS, state is generally managed in class components using the setState().
+In React JS, state is typically managed in class components using the setState().

 The setState() method